NREL/streamm-tools/doc/source/getting_started.rst

 - src        -- Main classes implementing the STREAMM tools functionality

 ..  _configure-tools:

 Configure tools
 ============================

+Python 2.7.3 or greater should be installed to run STREAMM.
+Development and testing of the STREAMM code has been performed with
+Python 2.7.3 on the Peregrine cluster at NREL and Python 2.7.7 on Mac OSX.
+We recommend not using Python 3.x and greater as no testing has been done for those versions.

 The config.sh script is provided to set various environment variables and the PYTHONPATH required for the source code modules to run